 On September 14, 2019, we entered into the Revenue Interest Agreement with HCR.
 Pursuant to the Revenue Interest Agreement, we are required to comply with various covenants relating to the conduct of our business and the commercialization of XPOVIO, including obligations to use commercially reasonable efforts to commercialize our products and limits on our ability to incur or prepay indebtedness, create or incur liens, pay dividends on or repurchase outstanding shares of our capital stock or dispose of assets.
 In addition, the Revenue Interest Agreement includes customary events of default upon the occurrence of enumerated events, including non-payment of revenue interests, failure to perform certain covenants and the occurrence of insolvency proceedings, specified judgments, specified cross-defaults or specified revocations, or withdrawals or cancellations of regulatory approval for XPOVIO.
-Upon the occurrence of an event of default and in the event of a change of control, HCR may accelerate payments due under the Revenue Interest Agreement up to \$138.8 million, less the aggregate of all of the payments previously paid to HCR.
-Upon the occurrence of specified material adverse events or the material breach of specified representations and warranties, which will not be considered events of default, HCR may elect to terminate the Revenue Interest Agreement and require us to make payments necessary for HCR to receive \$75.0 million, less the aggregate of all of the payments made to date, plus a specified annual rate of return.
+Upon the occurrence of an event of default and in the event of a change of control, HCR may accelerate payments due under the Revenue Interest Agreement up to \$138.8 million, less the aggregate of all of the payments previously paid to terminate the Revenue Interest Agreement and require us to make payments necessary for HCR to receive \$75.0 million, less the aggregate of all of the payments made to date, plus a specified annual rate of return.
 In the event that we are unable to make such payment, then HCR may be able to foreclose on the collateral that was pledged to HCR, which consists of all of our present and future assets relating to XPOVIO.
 Any such foreclosure remedy would significantly and adversely affect us and could result in us losing our interest in such assets.